branflake2267/Sandbox/README.md

 http://gwt-platform.googlecode.com

 ##News
+10/23/2012 - GWTP starts moving more to GitHub

 02/01/2012 - GWTP 0.7 released with support for fancier tab with user-controlled data.
 Get it from the download section or Maven central.
 See the Release Notes and the migration details.

 06/15/2011 - The slides for my PrairieDevCon 2011 talk on AppEngine are available here, the ones for my GWT & GWTP dojo are here, and you can get the accompanying project.